 Virtual assistants and intelligent speech interfaces.
 Insurance companies look to the future, embracing the new opportunities offered by IoT, smart devices and smart apps.
 Tools that will completely revolutionize the customer experience in the coming years.

-In fact, VUIs – Voice User Interfaces, are making headway in the insurance area.
-They are very useful in improving the customer experience, creating greater involvement and strengthening the relationship of trust between user and insurance.
-Juliet stands as a proof of this: it is the digital assistant developed by Rgi and presented by Di Iorio during Annual Assicurazioni, the conference held in Milan on November 12th and 13th, an event organized by 24 Ore Eventi in collaboration with Il Sole 24 Ore and in partnership with Rgi.
-Di Iorio, speaking about the topic “The future of software vendors” explained that Juliet could radically change the insurance experience of users by communicating with them 24 hours a day, 7 days a week, giving clear, immediate, and transparent information.
-“In this way – notes Di Iorio – even claim management could became faster and more accurate, with reduced payment time than in the past and a truly customer-oriented approach”.
+In fact, VUIs – Voice User Interfaces – are making headway in the insurance field.
+They are very useful in improving the customer experience, creating greater involvement and strengthening the relationship of trust between the user and insurance.
+Juliet stands as a proof of this: it is the digital assistant developed by RGI and presented by Di Iorio during Annual Assicurazioni, the conference held in Milan on November 12th and 13th, an event organized by 24 Ore Eventi in collaboration with Il Sole 24 Ore and in partnership with RGI.
+Speaking on the topic “The future of software vendors”, Di Iorio explained that Juliet could radically change users’ insurance experience by communicating with them 24 hours a day, 7 days a week, and by giving clear, immediate and transparent information.
+“In this way,” noted Di Iorio, “even claim management could became faster and more accurate, reducing payment time and providing a truly customer-oriented approach”.

-A more holistic view will be taken in this way.
-And the new technologies, consisting in vocal interaction and Artificial Intelligence, are central in this process.
+This will lead to a more holistic view and the new technologies of vocal interaction and Artificial Intelligence are central to this process.
 Moreover, we are now increasingly immersed in a reality that is composed of intelligent and interconnected objects.
 Consider smart portable audio speakers, with which users can interact through a speech recognition system.
-These systems are simple and intuitive to use precisely because they exploit the universal language of the word, thus they are part of the daily life of millions of people: there are already 50 million in America (there were just over 5 million in 2016) and it is expected that by 2023 there could be as many as 220 million.
-Individuals and families use them to find answers to simple questions, for example, to receive traffic information in real time or weather reports, but also for activities such as playing music, shopping lists, or setting alarms.
+These systems are simple and intuitive to use precisely because they exploit the universal language of the word, and thus are part of the daily life of millions of people: there are already 50 million in America (just over 5 million in 2016) and it is expected that there could be as many as 220 million by 2023.
+Individuals and families use them to find answers to simple questions, for example, to receive traffic information in real time, or weather reports, but also for activities such as playing music, making shopping lists or setting alarms.
 And growth is also evidenced by the two main “brains” constituting the core of smart devices: Alexa and Google Assistant.
-The former has, in one year, doubled the Apps with which it interacts, going from 15,000 to 30,000.
-The latter went from 720 to over 1,700 Apps between October 2017 and January 2018.
-Smart devices spread around the world, including smart home systems, wearable devices, IoT for wellness and health, could already be 25 billion, ready to become twice as many in the coming years.
+The former has doubled the Apps with which it interacts in just one year, going from 15,000 to 30,000, while the latter went from 720 to over 1,700 Apps between October 2017 and January 2018.
+There could already be 25 billion Smart devices spread around the world, including smart home systems, wearable devices and IoT for wellness and health, set to become twice as many in the coming years.

-A highly promising (and challenging) context for insurance companies, which precisely for the technology based on Voice User Interface and IoT will be able to improve the customer experience, creating more involvement and marketing personalized products and valuable services.
+A highly promising (and challenging) context for insurance companies, which will be able to improve the customer experience precisely by using technology based on Voice User Interface and IoT, creating more involvement and marketing personalized products and valuable services.